 Can I pay for my child to attend the school, if the district will not send?

 Do you offer weekend or evening classes to the public?

 What grade can my child start attending the program at LIHSA?

 What are the differences between the in-district arts programs and LIHSA?

 - The facilities.
 LIHSA’s facilities are specially designed to support the school’s mission of educating the next generation of the creative workforce.
 Our 38,000 square feet across three buildings are filled with professional workspaces and facilities.
-We have four dance studios on campus, a larger theatre that holds 350 audience members with lighting and sound equipment, two smaller black box theatres, an audio-recording studio, numerous classroom spaces, practice rooms, art studios, film editing room, dark room, digital music space and a carpentry shop for scenic design.
-During the past two summers and academic year, a complete renovation of six classroom spaces fitted with special acoustic tile was completed, new maple flooring in two dance studios, a refurbishment of the wood floor in the other two happened, and an additional gallery wall space added.
-Through a $100,000 grant from Exploring the Arts, we were able to procure relevant modern equipment as well as technical advice on how to reimagine a cutting-edge music program for aspiring professional musicians.
+We have three dance studios on campus, a larger theatre that holds 350 audience members with lighting and sound equipment, two smaller black box theatres, an audio-recording studio, numerous classroom spaces, practice rooms, art studios, dark room, digital music space and a carpentry shop for scenic design.

 - Specialized College Guidance.
 Creating a post-graduation plan can be an intense experience but the additional requirements of applying to fine and performing arts colleges, conservatories, and post-secondary programs can be even more challenging to navigate without the right support system in place.
 At LIHSA, we ensure our students are supported every step of the way with staff, resources, and experiences that best align with the skills, interests, and post-secondary goals of our students.
 Our students have access to a counselor experienced in assisting students applying to arts focused college programs, an annual arts-based college fair and workshops.